sxudan/react-native-video360/README.md

 # react-native-video360

-This package will let you play 360 videos
+This package will let you play 360 videos.
+This module to play 360 videos, using the SGPlayer for iOS, and Google VR for Android.

 ## Installation